dedis/cothority/README.md

 conode -d 3
 ```

-To use a (private) configuration file at a custom location, start your conode via:
+To use a configuration file at a custom location, start your conode via:

 ```
 conode -config path/to/private.toml